RobiTheGit/PyOs_3.0/README.md

 Python 3 apps (including the py2.py thing for py2 compatibility)

-Linux Apps (local only without specifying it)
+Linux Apps (local only without specifying it, on linux)